TakshakBist/Internship-OnlineSchoolManagementSystem-Backend/README.md

 - Ensured classrooms are only assigned to one course at a time.
 - Calculated the total number of students enrolled in a teacher's courses.
 - Calculated the maximum number of courses enrolled by students.
-- Calculate the maximum students that can be enrolled in a course.
+- Prevented Students from enrolling in courses with full capacity.

 ## Technical Stack